 GOD GIVES JOY AND PEACE

-When Jesus knew the time was close for Him to die, He was sorrowful.
-But He assured His disciples that the Holy Spirit, the Comforter, would come to be with them always.
-The book of John, especially chapters 14-16 share about that.
-Then in chapter 17 there is the prayer that Jesus prayed not only for his disciples but for all who would believe, which includes us.
+When Jesus knew the time was close for Him to die, He was sorrowful — but He assured His disciples that the Holy Spirit, the Comforter, would come to be with them always.
+Chapters 14-16 of the book of John are filled with this comfort.
+Then in chapter 17 there is the prayer that Jesus prayed not only for his disciples but also for all who would believe, which includes us.

 Peace I leave with you; My [perfect] peace I give to you; not as the world gives do I give to you.
 Do not let your heart be troubled, nor let it be afraid.
-[Let My perfect peace calm you in every circumstance and give you courage and strength for every challenge.]
-John 14:27 AMP
+[Let My perfect peace calm you in every circumstance and give you courage and strength for every challenge.](John 14:27 AMP)

-GRIEVING IS CHRONIC BUT DEAR FRIENDS HELP BRING COMFORT
+GRIEVING IS CHRONIC, BUT DEAR FRIENDS BRING COMFORT

-God has also given me special friends, who understand and have experienced grief through losing loved ones, chronic illness, and more.
-Some of these friends are local and some online.
+God has also given me special friends, friends who understand because they have also experienced grief through losing loved ones, through enduring chronic illness, and more.
+Some of these friends are local and some are online.
 We pray for each other, sharing joys and sorrows, encouraging one another to lean on Him.
 They understand that grief is chronic, because their illnesses also cause them to grieve their losses.

 During these troubling times, I am not worried, because I know God will accomplish His purposes and He will be with me no matter what happens.
 When bouts of chronic grief surface, I hold on to His promises to comfort and give grace.